mwatts/bible-metadata/docs/documentation/neo4j-graph-documentation.md

 # Theographic Bible Metadata - Neo4j Graph Documentation

-This documentation provides a comprehensive reference for the structure, nodes, and relationships of the Neo4j graph database implementation of Theographic.
+This documentation provides a reference for the structure, nodes, and relationships of the Neo4j graph database implementation of Theographic.

 ## Table of Contents
 - [Environment & Setup](#environment--setup)